 1. Data Protection Principles in Recruitment

-Under GDPR, any processing of personal data during recruitment must respect six core principles - lawfulness, fairness, transparency, purpose limitation, data minimisation, accuracy, storage limitation, and integrity/confidentiality.
+Under GDPR, any processing of personal data during recruitment must respect a few core principles - lawfulness, fairness, transparency, purpose limitation, data minimisation, accuracy, storage limitation, and integrity/confidentiality.

 Practical takeaways for video interviews: